irbreeves/MEEB/README.md

     pip install -e .

-## Input Files, Parameters, and Run Scripts
+## Input Files & Parameters Values

 Input files are located in the `/Input` directory and include initial topography and storm timeseries.
-A main set of commonly-manipulated parameters can be adjusted in the initializarion of the *MEEB* class in a model run script.
+A set of commonly-manipulated parameters can be adjusted in the initializarion of the *MEEB* class in a model run script (see examples below).

+## Running *MEEB*

+### Run Scripts

+Run scripts are separate files that run model simulations and produce model output (i.e., plot results and/or save data).
+These scripts can be manipulated to alter model parameters and simulation specifications according to the needs of the modeler.
 Two run scripts for *MEEB* are available:

 `/Tools/run_MEEB.py` runs a single deterministic simulation

 `/Tools/run_MEEB_Probabilistic.py` produces probabilistic projections that account for uncertainties related to future forcing conditions and the inherent randomness of natural phenomena

+### Basic approach for running a MEEB simulation

+1) Import *MEEB* and dependencies:

+        from meeb import MEEB
+        import matplotlib.pyplot as plt

+2) Create an instance of the *MEEB* class, specifying 3yr, 500m-long simulation with a relative sea-level rise rate of 3 mm/yr:

+        meeb = MEEB(simulation_time_yr=3, RSLR=0.003, alongshore_domain_boundary_min=500, alongshore_domain_boundary_max=1000)

+3) Loop through time with *MEEB's* `update()` function:

+        for time_step in range(int(meeb.iterations)):
+            meeb.update(time_step)

+4) Once the simulation finishes, plot results such as the elevation at the last time step:

+        plt.matshow(meeb.topo, cmap='terrain', vmin=-1, vmax=6)
+        plt.show()

+Refer to the provided run scripts refernced above for additional complexity.